Saturday, March 19, 2016

 To human beings, I suppose this seems sad.
 Humans aspire to grander dreams than endless drudging anthill reconstruction.
 They're taught to rage at the smashing.

-But to ants, human beings - who grow ever more crippled and demoralized with every inevitable round of smashings, and who only with great suffering manage to soldier on with reconstruction - are the sad ones.
+But to ants, human beings - who grow ever more crippled and demoralized with every inevitable reversal, and who only with great weighty effort manage to soldier on - are the sad ones.

 I'm also like an earthworm.
 And a reed.